 Best places to live in Portugal for US expats (2026): cities, costs, taxes

-The best places to live in Portugal for US expats depend on budget, work, and lifestyle priorities.
-Many US expats in Portugal choose Lisbon, Porto, or the Algarve.
-So, if you’ve ever thought, where do Americans live in Portugal?
-This guide answers that question and explains why those cities are popular.
+Where you should settle in Portugal depends on budget, work, and lifestyle priorities.
+Many US expats choose Lisbon, Porto, or the Algarve.
+This guide breaks down why those cities are popular and which one fits your situation.

-• If you want affordability and calm → choose Braga (lower rent, family-friendly; watch out for limited nightlife).
+• If you want family-friendly affordability → choose Braga – lower rent, walkable center; watch out for limited nightlife.

 Best place to live in Portugal for Americans by persona